HwWobbe/hello-world/README.md

 # HelloWorld
 This "Hello-world" repo(sitory) started VERY slowly with just my activities at GitHub.
 Now, it is progressing as I consider it as a personal portal for more of my internet activities, as well as my growing intranet (that now includes RaspberryPi components as well as the usual mix of w-Intel, Android and iOS systems).

+<h3> Current (GIT Beginner) issues ... </h3>

+* Announced imminent Dropbox changes require attention.
+* Reviewing https://github.com/topics. ( Try using more rawHtml in this environment. )
+* starting to bookmark TwCommunityThreads that I find helpful
+* I am considering how to use this environment as part of my MetaData & AI.KnowledgeHw base.

 <hr>
 <h2> About me ...</h2>